docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 With this approach,

-- it is not possible to access mailserver via other cluster Nodes, only via the one mailserver deployed at
+- it is not possible to access mailserver via other cluster Nodes, only via the one mailserver deployed at.
-- every Port within the Container is exposed on the Host side
+- every Port within the Container is exposed on the Host side.

 ### Proxy Port to Service via PROXY Protocol